captionpoint/captionpoint-plays/S-PARADOX-SCRATCH.md

 ---

 Officer Sullivan.
 Do you see that pair up ahead?

 ---

 Wearing sunglasses and baseball hats?

-PEDESTRIAN
+---

+## PEDESTRIAN:
 Yes-

 ---